lutholum/hello-world/README.md

 # hello-world
-Let's learn how to use GitHub
+Now Im learning to use GitHub, is a quite interesting thing, seems to be easy to use